lunarphp/lunar/docs/src/getcandy/associations.md

 ### Custom types

-Although GetCandy comes preloaded with the associations above, you are free to add your own custom association types.
+Although Lunar comes preloaded with the associations above, you are free to add your own custom association types.

 ```php
 $product->associate(